AnupamaRajkumar/RoboticsWiSe2019/README.md

 2. Assignment 2 : Forward kinematics.
 Calculating end effector Jacobian of a 6 DOF PUMA.
 Implementing a trajector generator using cubic splines.
 The end effector of PUMA moves in a circular motion
 3. Assignment 3 : Control theory and visual servoing.
 Find circle feature so that end effector follows the circle
 4. Assignment 4 : Mapping and localization.
 Particle filter
-5. Assignment 5 : Implementing RRT extensions (Pathing)
+5. Assignment 5 : Implementing RRT extensions (Path Planning)

 P.S : All assignments contain a theory and an implementation part.
 While there could be some errors in the theoretical parts, the implementations are correct